-Before starting my composting experiment, I read the book Let it Rot: The Gardener’s Guide to Composting and checked out a couple of gardening blogs to get a handle on the proper methods for composting.
+Before starting my composting experiment, I read the book Let it Rot: The Gardener’s Guide to Composting (also gifted to me by my awesome mom) and checked out a couple of gardening blogs to get a handle on the proper methods for composting.
 I read that composting can be a bit finicky, because you have to get the proper balance of brown and green materials for it to break down and create nutrient rich soil.
 You want to have two thirds part brown material and one third part green material.
 Here’s a list of both brown and green materials you can compost:

 - dry leaves

 - hair/animal fur

 - cut up cardboard

 - coffee grounds and filters

 Best Composting Tips for Beginners